PandorumProject/pandorum-solidity/README.md

 Under construction
 ## Synopsis

 Smart-contracts will allow us to make a total new way of organization and task-making from open-collaborative projects that are rewarded with ERC-20 Token (lets leave the Ether for Gas only).

-We have made a RegisterUser contract, Pandorum Protocol contract, Freelancing scrow contract and Token Emit contract.
+We have made a RegisterUser contract Freelancing scrow contract and Token Emit contract which will be used by  Pandorum Protocol contract as a tool.

 We believe that with the right UX this will bring a new way of making income from apps on internet, so maybe we can reduce the pain produced by purposely failed economies.

 This protocol will allow users to make straight collaborative projects from ideas, no need of extra knowledge, no need of extra action, just think and share.

 Join us or start competing, anyways lets make this a better place.

 ## Pandorum Protocol Meta-Processes

 This protocol is meant to have two kind of users, one is the high creativiy theoretical user which will be helpfull to direct the projects.
 The other will be the Maker, which will have the assigned tasks from each projects.
-To really make a good benefit among users, this protocol has been thinked to just use one a project a time, so token emition can really be focused on getting things done, less dependence on userbase consistency.
+To really make a good benefit among users, this protocol has been thinked to just use one a project a time, so token emition can really be focused on getting things done, also less dependence on userbase consistency.

 ![pandorum flow](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/pandorum-flow.png)